hauptem/F5-Multisite-Dashboard/README.md

 quit
 ```

-## Create and Configure the Frontend iRule
+## Create and Configure the API Host iRule

 ### Create the iRule